What you'll receive

 Your scholarship will be tax-free if you're studying full-time.
 If you're studying part-time, your scholarship can be taxed.

 We support women who have experienced a significant interruption to their academic career to update their research credentials through doctoral study.
-One Women's Re-entry Scholarship is usually offered in the annual scholarship round.
+We usually offer one Women's Re-entry Scholarship in our annual scholarship round.